Race to the Sea: Battle of Messines, 12 October – 2 November

 The III Corps reached St. Omer and Hazebrouck from 10–12 October, then advanced eastwards towards Lille.
 The British cavalry advanced and found the Germans dug in on Mont des Cats and at Flêtre on the road from Cassel to Bailleul.
 The 3rd Cavalry Brigade attacked Mont des Cats and occupied Mt.
 Noir, 3 km north of Bailleul.
 On 14 October, the cavalry advanced north-eastwards, occupied Dranoutre and Kemmel against slight opposition, then reached a line from Dranoutre to Wytschaete (Wijtschate), linking with the 3rd Cavalry Division of IV Corps, which had been operating in Belgium since early October.

 On 15 October, Estaires was captured by French cavalry but the Germans prevented an advance beyond Comines, 5.5 km west of Menin (Menen), where German troops had arrived during the night.
 A foothold was gained at Warneton and German outposts west of the Ypres–Comines canal were pushed back to the far side.
 By 16 October, the Cavalry Corps and the 3rd Cavalry Division held the Lys river from Armentières to Comines and the Comines canal to Ypres.
 The BEF was ordered to make a general advance on 16 October, as the German forces were falling back.
-The cavalry were ordered to cross the Lys between Armentières and Menin as the III Corps advanced north-east to gain touch with the 7th Division near Ypres.
+The cavalry was ordered to cross the Lys between Armentières and Menin as the III Corps advanced north-east to gain touch with the 7th Division near Ypres.

 Fog grounded Royal Flying Corps (RFC) reconnaissance aircraft and made artillery observation impossible.
 The Lys was 45–60 ft wide and 5 ft deep and flanked by water meadows.
 The banks were cut by boggy streams and dykes, which kept the cavalry on the roads; German outposts were pushed back but dismounted cavalry attacks could not dislodge the German defenders and the cavalry in Warneton town were withdrawn during the night.
 The attack was resumed on 18 October, when the cavalry attacked from Deûlémont to Tenbrielen but made no progress against a strong and well-organised German defence, ending the day opposite Deûlémont in the south to the railway at Tenbrielen to the north.
 From 9–18 October, the Cavalry Corps had c.
 175 casualties.
 The encounter battle ended and subsequent operations in the Battle of Messines took place after the end of the "Race to the Sea".